For More Information About ICPE-Monroe County

 - Public schools are a community investment.
 Strong public schools are the backbone of a community, preparing students year after year to become good citizens who make positive contributions.
 Businesses and people seek to settle in communities with strong public schools.

 - Public schools have more educational choice.
 Almost 90 percent of students in Indiana attend public schools.
-And the majority of districts are larger than any private or charter school.
+And most districts are larger than any private or charter school.
 Size allows them to offer a broad array of academic and extracurricular choices.

 - Public schools are accountable to the public.
-They are represented by a publicly elected school board.
-They must publicly report their finances.
+The majority are represented by a publicly elected school board.

 - Public schools are dependable.
 They can’t close at a moment’s notice unlike charters and private schools.